honbey/config/README.md

 This folder includes many directories, each contains a `compose.yaml` file using [Docker](https://www.docker.com)/[Podman](https://podman.io) and tips of the contains or memos and config of logrotate in `README.md`.

-TODO: crontab move to Qinglong, keeping only necessary entries.

 ## vim